 - Quit smoking.
 Nicotine in cigarettes is a powerful stimulant.
 Over time, smoking can actually lead to higher levels of anxiety.
 If you’ve thought about quitting, here are some resources that can help you.

 - Get quality sleep.
 Being sleep deprived can make you vulnerable to anxiety.
 Getting quality sleep each night will help level your anxiety in social settings.

-Transcendental Meditation is a meditation technique that has been described as effortless and recharging for the mind and body.
+Meditation techniques have been described by many practictioners as effortless and recharging for the mind and body.
 It can help create a more positive state of mind.

-Many studies have been conducted on this meditation technique.
-Results show that TM can be an effective tool for reducing anxiety and improving brain function.
+Many studies have been conducted on meditation techniques.
+Results show they can be an effective tool for reducing anxiety and improving brain function.